 You can ‘quantize’ your MIDI to a grid so the timing is absolutely perfect.
 Though, think carefully about doing this.
-Bringing your beats to life might also involve adding a human element to it and allowing for slighly imperfections in the sound.
+Bringing your beats to life might also involve adding a human element to the and allowing for slight imperfections in the sound.

 4. Alter Velocity or Use Swing & Groove Features

 You can manually change the velocity of the MIDI notes to add a bit more realism to the playing.

 Some DAWs also have a ‘swing’ feature which allows for automatic and random fluctuations of the timing and velocity.
 It might sound like a bad thing to intentionally make the sound less ‘perfect’, though perfect consistency in music can often make it sound very robotic.

 This tutorial below shows you how to use groove and swing features in Ableton Live 10.